herat2005/assignment1/README.md

 during the time of server start  ,clcient will also start on different port

 UI oProject :http://localhost:3000/
-and server willl run on 8080 port
+and server willl run on 8000 port

+## Test
+cd frontend/
+npm test
+npx jest --coverage